saferpay/sndbx/texts/postfinance.md

 If you intend on saving Postcard-data for later use, Saferpay provides the possibility of storing PostFinance’s Postcard inside the Saferpay Secure Card store.
 For this, the following requirements must be met:

-*	Activation of Saferpay Secure Card Data in the merchant account
+*	Activation of Saferpay Secure Card Data in the Saferpay merchant account
-* The activation of the PostFinance Alias System for PostFinance and Saferpay.
+* The feature must also be activated on Postfinance side!

 <div class="info">
   <p><strong>Note:</strong> The registration of a Swiss Postcard is only possible with the <a href="https://saferpay.github.io/jsonapi/#Payment_v1_Alias_Insert">Alias Insert</a> method.
 For that, you have to set the parameter "TYPE" to the value "POSTFINANCE".</p>